PFC-Validator/terra-peep721/README.md

    * **set_nft_contract_info**.
 This allows the NFT owner to set various details about the NFT, like discord/twitter links, a description of the project, and listing details to marketplaces.
    * **set_nft_contract_trait_info**.
 For Collectables, rarity is a big thing.
 This allows the NFT owner to set the attributes, and rarity levels of each. (no more filling in excel spreadsheets)*
    * **set_nft_contract_keybase_verification**.
 This allows the NFT owner to verify their ownership of the NFT collection via a keybase signature.
 This allows people to verify the authenticity of the collection, and it's not a 2nd rate clone
    * **set_image_prefix**.
 Allows the NFT owner to change the image prefix, to where the image URLs live.
-If they want to switch IPFS providers for example.
+If they want to switch from IPFS to something else (and back later).
 This may not be compatible with caching strategies used by current listing providers.
+It's probably best not to use it

 There are also queries to query immutable items: (note it is immutable in this level, there is nothing stopping someone forking this and changing it)
 * **total_supply**.
 Maximum amount of tokens that can be minted.